nekoNight653/PromptGenerator/README.md

 It has image prompts and text prompts

-Current version 1.2.2 (I guess it's 1.2.2 or would 1.2.1.1 be better.... no too long.)
+Current version 1.2.2

 Changes:

-    Fixed a glitch where text would increase the gui size, and then that would consequently increase the image size limit to beyond what you could see
+    Actually fixed a glitch where text would increase the gui size, and then that would consequently increase the image size limit to beyond what you could see

-    Slight GUI improvements

-    Removed a bit of unneeded code

 Planned changes: